ShabuShabu/Belay/README.md

 The proxy first checks if the property is contained within the `attributes` of the model.
 If there isn't an attribute with the given key, then Belay checks the relationships.

-So, the above example would actually give us the following JSON:API representation:
+So, the above example would actually give us something like the following JSON:API representation:

 ```json
 {